clp-research/slurk/docs/slurk_deployment.rst

 .. code-block:: bash

-  $ docker run -p 80:80 slurk/server
+  $ docker run -p 5000:80 slurk/server

-Please note that passing an SQLite database also requires a volume to be bound, when the database should be persistent.
+Please note that passing an SQLite database also requires a volume to be bound when the database should be persistent.
 For Postgres, make sure that the docker container can access the same domain as the database.